apache/druid/docs/ingestion/automatic-compaction.md

 ## Examples

 The following examples demonstrate potential use cases in which auto-compaction may improve your Druid performance.
-Note that compaction in itself does not modify the underlying data of the segments.
-However, you can use manual compaction tasks or the automatic compaction system to modify data to improve query performance.
 See more details in [Compaction strategies](../ingestion/compaction.md#compaction-strategies).
 The examples in this section do not change the underlying data.

 ### Change segment granularity